 Principals can partner with one of nearly 60 networks that best meet the needs of their students and school communities.
 Some networks focus on instructional models that support particular groups of students, such as high school students who are over-aged and under-credited.
 Others are organized around a particular area of expertise or philosophy, such as project-based learning or leadership development.
 Networks offer school communities an array of high-quality school support options and let them determine which will best serve their students, staff, and entire community.

 Networks are organized into five clusters of about 11 networks each.
 Cluster teams oversee and support networks and work closely with the Department of Education’s central leadership.
 Some networks are managed by a small group of Partnership Support Organizations, including New Visions, FHI 360, Fordham University, CUNY, and the CEI-PEA.
 All clusters and networks are overseen by the Office of School Support.
+Networks are evaluated annually.

 Schools are also supported by community and high school superintendents, who communicate regularly with parent associations and supervise district family advocates.
 If you are a parent with questions or concerns about a school, please contact your district family advocate or call 311.